sekulovskin/research-archive-masters-thesis/README.md

 ***A Default Bayes Factor for testing Null Hypotheses about the Fixed Effects of Linear Two-level Models***

+**The paper has been accepted for publication in [Psychological Methods](https://www.apa.org/pubs/journals/met) on 9.1.2023, a doi code and reference will follow soon.**

 *Author:* Nikola Sekulovski

 *Supervisor:* Prof. Dr. Herbert Hoijtink